davidltruong/cruddy-todo/README.md

 ## Usage

-This project is to showcase the use of subclassing of the initial class dancer.
-Each type of subclass dancer will inherit methods form the superclass but also have distinct personalities.
+This project is to showcase the use of saving information to a hard drive via text files.
+Cruddy Todo list will take in any string and add that string as a list item for you to finish.
+You will be able to click on the checkmark to finish the task and delete it from the list.
+Editting will let you change the string and resave that new string into the same file.

 ![alt text](https://github.com/davidltruong/cruddy-todo/blob/master/screenshot.png?raw=true)